quicwg/base-drafts/draft-ietf-quic-transport.md

 ## STOP_SENDING Frame {#frame-stop-sending}

-An endpoint may use a STOP_SENDING frame (type=0x05) to communicate that incoming data is being discarded on receipt at application request.
+An endpoint uses a STOP_SENDING frame (type=0x05) to communicate that incoming data is being discarded on receipt at application request.
 This signals a peer to abruptly terminate transmission on a stream.

 Receipt of a STOP_SENDING frame is only valid for a send stream that exists and is not in the "Ready" state (see {{stream-send-states}}).
 Receiving a